 Within the structure, artist Abinadi Meza has created a motion-triggered sound installation based on environmental data collected from Hermann Park.
 The "ambient/sonic/weather station" is a generative/interactive sound installation based on various data streams from the environment, such as air temperature, humidity, soil temperature, barometric pressure, animal and plant movements, and flowing waterways.
 These sounds emanate from the structure as bleeps, roars, whirrs, blips, hisses, cracks and shuffles, allowing visitors to focus on layers of information we don't normally hear, as ephemeral phenomena such as light or heat are generating the sounds.
 The sound installation is motion-activated.

-The pavilion will be on view through January 2015 and is located on the north side of the Tiffany Bridge near the pedal boat lagoon.
+This artwork is located by the Tiffany Bridge near the pedal boat lagoon.

 Rice University Building Workshop

 benches and a tringular frame rotated above the base.